Video-Oasis: Rethinking Evaluation of Video Understanding

-\textbf{Is the Video Strictly Necessary?} We define a task as visually dependent only if it cannot be resolved through the following non-visual shortcuts, as illustrated in \Cref{fig:fig2}(a): (i) \textbf{Blind Test}, which provides only the question and answer options to identify cases solvable through linguistic bias or world knowledge without any visual input; (ii) \textbf{Audio Test}, where the video’s audio track is transcribed into text and given to the model in place of the video; and (iii) \textbf{Narrative Test}, where the raw video is replaced by a concatenated sequence of captions~\cite{care} extracted at fixed intervals.
+\textbf{Criteria 1: Is Visual Evidence Required?} To test visual dependency, we replace the original video with inputs that remove or abstract away raw visual evidence.
+As illustrated in \Cref{fig:fig2}(a), we use three diagnostic tests: (i) \textbf{Blind}, which provides only the question and answer options to identify cases solvable through linguistic bias or world knowledge without any visual input; (ii) \textbf{Audio}, where the video’s audio track is transcribed into text and given to the model in place of the video; and (iii) \textbf{Summary}, where the raw video is replaced by a concatenated sequence of captions~\cite{care} extracted at fixed intervals.

-Both the Audio and Narrative tests evaluate whether models rely on simple text matching rather than grounded visual perception.
-While recent methods develop sophisticated text-based pipelines, such as iterative document retrieval and updating, to treat video reasoning as long-document comprehension~\cite{drvideo,videotree}, our setup is intentionally naive for purely diagnostic purposes.
-We clarify that our objective focuses on intrinsic visual perception, ensuring that models cannot bypass visual processing by merely reading these basic text summaries.
+The Audio and Summary tests are intentionally simple and are not designed to optimize text-only video reasoning.
+Although recent methods have explored treating video reasoning as long-document comprehension through iterative retrieval or memory updating~\cite{drvideo,videotree}, we use these textual inputs for a different purpose.
+They serve as diagnostic probes: if a sample can be answered from an audio transcript or caption sequence, it may not require grounded visual perception from the raw video.

-\textbf{Is the Temporal Context Indispensable?} Temporal dependency is a defining characteristic of video data; without it, the essence of video understanding is weakened.
-As illustrated in \Cref{fig:fig2}(b), we verify this dependency through three rigorous stress tests: (i) \textbf{Center-Frame Baseline}, which provides only the middle frame to detect if the task functions merely as spatial recognition without temporal depth; (ii) \textbf{Frame Shuffling}, where we randomly permute the frame order to disrupt temporal causality and measure the model's sensitivity to chronological sequences; and (iii) \textbf{Bag-of-Frames (BoF) Matching}, which employs a frozen CLIP-based encoder~\cite{clip,longclip,evaclip} that lacks any temporal prior, to perform top-$k$ frame matching against the query.
+\textbf{Criteria 2: Is Temporal Context Required?} Temporal dependency is central to video understanding because many questions require ordering events, tracking state changes, or reasoning about causal interactions.
+As illustrated in \Cref{fig:fig2}(b), we verify this dependency through three diagnostic tests: (i) \textbf{Center-Frame}, which provides only the middle frame to detect if the task functions merely as spatial recognition without temporal depth; (ii) \textbf{Frame Shuffling}, where we randomly permute the frame order to disrupt temporal causality and measure the model's sensitivity to chronological sequences; and (iii) \textbf{Bag-of-Frames (BoF)}, which employs a frozen CLIP-based encoder~\cite{clip,longclip,evaclip} that does not model temporal order to perform top-$k$ frame matching against the query.
 If this non-temporal, similarity-based approach succeeds, the task does not necessitate temporal reasoning but rather simple visual pattern recognition.